Learning and balancing unknown loads in large-scale systems: Refined learning scheme

-The first step towards establishing Theorem \ref{the: main theorem} is to prove that all large enough constants $\sigma$ have the next property: the threshold is smaller than or equal to $m \Delta$ along the interval $[a + \sigma, b]$ in all large enough systems with probability one.
-This step is carried out in Section \ref{sub: preliminary results}, which also provides an upper bound for the infimum of the constants $\sigma$ having the latter property and, in addition, establishes \eqref{seq: main result 3}.
-The second and final step towards proving Theorem \ref{the: main theorem} is to demonstrate that $\sigma > \sigma(a, b, m , \Delta)$ implies that the threshold is in fact equal to $m \Delta$ along the interval $[a + \sigma, b]$ in all sufficiently large systems with probability one, which is done in Section \ref{sub: proof of main result}.
-Observe that this statement corresponds to \eqref{seq: main result 1} and implies \eqref{seq: main result 2} in view of \eqref{ass: conditions on alpha}.
+The first step towards establishing Theorem \ref{the: main theorem exponential case} is to prove that all large enough constants $\sigma$ have the next property: the threshold is smaller than or equal to $m \Delta$ along the interval $[a + \sigma, b]$ in all large enough systems with probability one.
+This step is carried out in Section \ref{subsub: preliminary results}, which also provides an upper bound for the infimum of the constants $\sigma$ having the latter property, and in addition establishes \eqref{seq: main result 3}.
+The next step towards proving Theorem \ref{the: main theorem exponential case} is to demonstrate that $\sigma > \sigma(a, b, m , \Delta)$ implies that the threshold is in fact equal to $m \Delta$ along the interval $[a + \sigma, b]$ in all sufficiently large systems with probability one, which is done in Section \ref{subsub: proof of main result exponential case}; the latter statement corresponds to \eqref{seq: main result 1}, and \eqref{seq: main result 2} is also proven in Section \ref{subsub: proof of main result exponential case}.

-\subsection{Preliminary results}
+\subsubsection{Preliminary results}

 As mentioned above, we begin by establishing that there exists a constant $\sigma$ such that the threshold is upper bounded by $m \Delta$ along the interval $[a + \sigma, b]$ in all sufficiently large systems with probability one.
 This is done in the following proposition, which also provides an upper bound for the infimum of the constants $\sigma$ having the latter property.